devopness/devopness/docs/credentials/remove-credential.md

 {% note %}

-**NOTE**: If you need to rotate the credential keys for security reasons, you can only edit this credential.
+**NOTE**: In case you need to rotate the credential keys, you can edit the credential.
+Follow the guide {% mentionPost "/docs/credentials/edit-credential" %}

 {% endnote %}